Sustainscapes/IdentifyingConservationGaps/README.md

 ProductionAreas <- terra::ifel(Subclasses %in% c("Drevet Skov", "INT_AGG", "PGR_out_of_P3"), 1, 0)
 ```

-We then add the Buildup that we read at the begining of this document.
+We then add built-up areas (from `BuildUp`, read above).
+Pixels that are
+both within the `Subclasses` (this means that is part of some protection
+scheme) raster and classified as built-up (`BuildUp == 0`) are also
+flagged as production / compromised areas.

 ``` r
 ProductionAreas <- terra::ifel(!is.na(Subclasses) & BuildUp == 0, 1, ProductionAreas)